 Annie Oakley started from nothing and achieved stardom by hard work, by strength of personality, and by making best use of her talents.
-And she did it without hurting others.
-In fact, to the end of her life she was quietly generous to those who were less fortunate.
+And, she did it without hurting others.
+In fact to the end of her life, she was quietly generous to those who were less fortunate.

 She was aware of her fame and what it meant.
 If she seemed extremely protective of her public image, it is because she was conscious of being a trailblazer for women and girls.
 She knew she was a role model.
 "Aim at a high mark, work for the future," she said.
-In the twenty-first century, we can still look up to the example she set for us.
+In the 21st century, we can still look up to the example she set for us.

 This site has two purposes.